HPE ProLiant Server Monitoring: Complete PRTG Setup Guide

 • If you are running HPE Generation 10, use iLO interface as a parent device for sensors.

 • The HPE ProLiant sensors support iLO v3.
-We recommend that you use at least iLO 4.
+We recommend to use at least iLO 4.

 • All sensors support IPv4 and IPv6.